 You use the existing mortgage (= new drawing on credit) to secure a new home loan.
 That avoids new notary public's and mortgage charges.
 And that gives you a considerable financial benefit.

 The purpose of your loan

 - You can borrow in order to carry out alterations or improvement works on your home.
 Plus, if your home is over ten years old and isn't let out, you can do the improvement works at a reduced VAT rate.

 - You can even apply for a new home loan to buy a second home or a property to let.

 Why you should reuse your mortgage

 - If the mortgage over your home has not yet expired, you can borrow new funds without having to pay mortgage charges.
-That means you don't have to go to a notary-public and so don't pay any notarial fees.
+That means you don't have to go to a notary public and so don't pay any notarial or mortgage fees.

 - Paying off a home loan can qualify you for a tax break.
 These benefits stop once the loan is paid off.
 Depending on your personal situation, you can continue to qualify for tax relief with a new home loan.

 With KBC' home loan calculator, you can easily work out how much your mortgage loan will cost you at today's interest rates.

 If you'd like to reuse your existing mortgage or have other questions about how to finance your improvement works, just make an appointment with a YourHome Expert to help you decide.